Slim-Hady/ArabDevs-toolkit/README.md

 4. Submit a PR describing the change in plain Arabic or English—no emojis.

 ### License
-ISC License © ArabDevs.Feel free to fork, customize, and publish your own distributions as long as attribution remains.
+ISC License © ArabDevs.
+Feel free to fork, customize, and publish your own distributions as long as attribution remains.